ECP-WarpX/WarpX/Docs/source/developers/documentation.rst

 Doxygen documentation
 ---------------------

-WarpX uses a Doxygen documentation.
+WarpX uses a `Doxygen documentation <https://www.doxygen.nl/manual/docblocks.html>`__.
 Whenever you create a new class, please document it where it is declared (typically in the header file):

 .. code-block:: cpp

-   /**
+   /** A brief title
+    *
     * few-line description explaining the purpose of my_class.
     *
     * If you are kind enough, also quickly explain how things in my_class work.